-Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of investments in cash and cash equivalents and accounts receivable.
-The Company's cash and cash equivalent account balances, which are held in major financial institutions, exceeded the Federal Deposit Insurance Corporation's federally insured limits by approximately \$6.3 million as of September 30, 2017.
+Financial instruments that potentially subject the Company to a concentration of credit risk consist primarily of investments in cash and cash equivalents.
+The Company's cash and cash equivalent account balances, which are held in major financial institutions, exceeded the Federal Deposit Insurance Corporation's federally insured limits by approximately \$8.8 million as of September 30, 2018.